 Proper planning and design are required to build houses off any road.
 On the other hand, Research Design in Research Methodology is very important in carrying out research work.

 The first task of any research is the formulation or selection of the research problem and formulation of the hypothesis.
-In the next stage, the research design work is completed.
+In the next stage, the research plan or design work is completed.
 That is, after selecting the research problem, the first task is to decide on the design.

 Research Design Meaning